HELP CLEAN AND RESTORE OUR CREEKS

 Habitat Restoration . . .

-Butterfly habitat maintenance.
-Every year we need to tidy up the butterfly habitat and pull weeds.
+Restoration site maintenance.
+Every year we need to tidy up our habitat restoration site and pull weeds.

 In General . . .